Friends of Harrold-Odell Country Park

 - allocate funds to (a) support the work of the volunteers and (b) special projects ie. the building of a replacement bird hide and the construction of the boardwalk to the Dragonfly pond

-- inform visitors about the Park, its facilities and habitats through a quarterly Newsletter, website and information points around the Park
+- inform visitors about the Park, its facilities and habitats through the website and information points around the Park